-- Do I need to change from my MEU1/3 to the new MUKW1/3 biometric card?
+- Do I have to change from my MEU1/3 to the new MUKW1/3 biometric card?

-- If I choose to do so, do I forfeit any rights I have as an MEU holder?
+- Do I forfeit any rights I have as an MEU holder, If I choose to do so?

 This is under discussion at present your rights as a UKN in Cyprus should be protected under the terms of the Withdrawal Agreement but is subject to EU agreement of the interpretation – for guidance contact BHC.

 - If I decide to change do I really need to provide biometric data?